JostonSaldanha/DATA-PIPELINE-DEVELOPMENT/README.md

 Purpose: Pandas is a powerful Python library primarily used for data manipulation and analysis.
 It simplifies tasks such as reading data, handling missing values, and performing exploratory data analysis (EDA).

 Usage in the Task:
-Used to load the dataset (train.csv) into a DataFrame.
+Used to load the dataset (train.csv) into a DataFrame.Columns were selected and manipulated using Pandas' built-in functions (select_dtypes for differentiating categorical and numerical features, drop for removing unnecessary columns).

-Columns were selected and manipulated using Pandas' built-in functions (select_dtypes for differentiating categorical and numerical features, drop for removing unnecessary columns).
+Why Pandas?:
-Why Pandas?: Pandas offers an intuitive API for handling tabular data and integrates seamlessly with other Python libraries like NumPy, making it a preferred choice for data preprocessing.
+Pandas offers an intuitive API for handling tabular data and integrates seamlessly with other Python libraries like NumPy, making it a preferred choice for data preprocessing.

 #### Scikit-learn:

 Purpose: Scikit-learn is a widely used machine learning library in Python.
 It provides tools for data preprocessing, model building, evaluation, and pipelines for streamlining workflows.

 Usage in the Task:
 SimpleImputer: Handles missing values in both numerical and categorical data.
 Missing numerical values are replaced with the mean (default strategy), while missing categorical values are replaced with the most frequent value.
 StandardScaler: Standardizes numerical features by scaling them to have a mean of 0 and a standard deviation of 1.